DakotaLMartinez/vibe-new-protoss-bronze-to-gm-summary/README.md

     - build more units as they die, build new bases as mineral patches mine out
     - fix saturation (move probes from over-saturated mineral lines to new/undersaturated ones)
 #### Rough Benchmarks
   - 2nd nexus starts at 1:28
   - 3rd nexus starts at 3:45
   - 4th nexus starts at 5:55
   - max probe saturation (~80) at around 7:00

+Vibe is very careful to stress that in this stage, the build order is actually not the important part.
+You want to focus on your macro priorities and habits.
+I'm just adding these benchmarks here so you get a sense of roughly when he is expanding in these games.
+This was helpful for me because he expands much more quickly than I did before watching the series.
 #### Videos for this stage:
 - [Bronze 3 to Bronze 2](https://www.youtube.com/watch?v=6qBKnnFKk0E&list=PLFeZeom2b4Dm_PXPREvPRAJVa6dijv0FF&index=3&t=0s)
 - [Bronze 2 to Bronze 1](https://www.youtube.com/watch?v=r3HQAUXhhfY&list=PLFeZeom2b4Dm_PXPREvPRAJVa6dijv0FF&index=4&t=0s)